 "In the Midwest, we had this kind of queer desert, with an absence of activities, an absence of events or positive images or performers.
 Let's bring it to us."

-Often referred to as the fly over states, the Midwest is forgotten and underfunded by foundations and the non-profit industrial complex.
-Queer and trans youth in the Midwest are more likely to experience “biased language, victimization, and anti-LGBTQ discriminatory school policies and practices” than in the Northeast or West.*
+Often referred to as “fly over states,” the Midwest is forgotten and underfunded.
+The crucial work of the region is often left out of national rhetoric and communities within the region are subjected to stretching limited resources.
+Queer and trans youth in the Midwest are more likely to experience “biased language, victimization, and anti-LGBTQ discriminatory school policies and practices” than in the Northeast or West (Kosciw et al, 2018).

 Our life-saving work is made possible through the generous financial support of grassroots donors.
 We invite you to join us with a monthly or one-time gift.
-Your donation will provide space for queer and trans students to experience the joy of being in community and help remove barriers to accessing queer- and trans-centered spaces.
+Your donation will support our efforts to build community and build strong movements.

 By becoming a monthly donor, you join the OPE (Our Partners in Equity) Giving Program and can receive exclusive benefits:

 With a monthly gift of $10 or more, you’ll receive a donor-exclusive quarterly newsletter with updates and behind-the-scenes information about Institute programs.

 With a monthly gift of $50 or more, you’ll receive an exclusive invitation to an annual virtual event.